androchentw/blog-hugo/content/posts/2021-08-05-elevator-pitch.md

    1. Express ideas briefly
    2. Begin with the end in mind
 3. Pains
-   1. Too much things to consider
-   2. Tend to explain too much detail
+   1. Tend to explain too much detail
 4. Gains
    1. Template or framework to follow for thought